 Is there a shoutout you want to send to anyone?

 Shoutout to my dad.
-He’s in the Philipines right now.
+He’s in the Philippines right now.
 Love you, Dad.

 Any advice to fellow students, wherever they are?